Alexander Hamilton: Revenue Cutter Service

 Smuggling off American coasts was an issue before the Revolutionary War, and after the Revolution it was more problematic.
-Along with smuggling, lack of shipping control, pirating, and a revenue unbalance were also major problems.
+Along with smuggling, lack of shipping control, pirating, and a revenue imbalance were also major problems.
 In response, Hamilton proposed to Congress to enact a naval police force called revenue cutters in order to patrol the waters and assist the custom collectors with confiscating contraband.
 This idea was also proposed to assist in tariff controlling, boosting the American economy, and promote the merchant marine.
 It is thought that his experience obtained during his apprenticeship with Nicholas Kruger was influential in his decision-making.

 Concerning some of the details of the System of Cutters, Hamilton wanted the first ten cutters in different areas in the United States, from New England to Georgia.
 Each of those cutters was to be armed with ten muskets and bayonets, twenty pistols, two chisels, one broad-ax and two lanterns.
 The fabric of the sails was to be domestically manufactured; and provisions were made for the employees' food supply and etiquette when boarding ships.
 Congress established the Revenue Cutter Service on August 4, 1790, which is viewed as the birth of the United States Coast Guard.